 Beginning on August 21, 2019, the Sponsor began recognizing the expense for brokerage commissions for futures contract trades on a per-trade basis.
 Prior to the change, brokerage commissions on all open commodity futures contracts were accrued on the trade date and on a full-turn basis.
-The below table shows the amounts included on the statements of operations as unrealized losses attributed to brokerage commissions as of March 31, 2020.
+The below table shows the amounts included on the statements of operations as unrealized losses attributed to brokerage commissions as of June 30, 2020.

-WEAT Γ Unrealized Loss Attributed to Brokerage Commissions \$ 5,400 Total Brokerage Commissions paid including unrealized loss \$ 6,802
+1 WEAT Unrealized Loss Attributed to Brokerage Commissions \$ 6,165 Total Brokerage Commissions paid including unrealized loss \$ 14,159

-For federal income tax purposes, the Fund will be treated as a publicly traded partnership is generally treated as a corporation for federal income tax purposes unless 90% or more of the publicly traded partnership's gross income for each taxable year of its existence consists of qualifying income as defined in section 7704(d) of the Internal Revenue Code of 1986, as amended.
+For federal income tax purposes, the Fund will be treated as a publicly traded partnership.
+A publicly traded partnership is generally treated as a corporation for federal income tax purposes unless 90% or more of the publicly traded partnership's gross income for each taxable year of its existence consists of qualifying income as defined in section 7704(d) of the Internal Revenue Code of 1986, as amended.
 Qualifying income is defined as generally including, in pertinent part, interest (other than from a financial business), dividends, and gains from the sale or disposition of capital assets held for the production of interest or dividends.
-In the case of a partnership of which a principal activity is the buying and selling of commodities, other than as inventory, or of futures, forwards and options with respect to commodities, only income also includes income and gains from commodities and, provided the partnership is a trader or investor with respect to such assets, swaps and other notional principal contracts with respect to commodities.
+In the case of a partnership of which a principal activity is the buying and selling of commodities, other than as inventory, or of futures, forwards and options with respect to commodities, qualifying income also includes income and gains from commodities and from futures, forwards, options with respect to commodities and, provided the partnership is a trader or investor with respect to such assets, swaps and other notional principal contracts with respect to commodities.
 The Fund expects that at least 90% of the Fund's gross income for each taxable year will consist of qualifying income and that the Fund will be taxed as a partnership for federal income tax purposes.
-The Fund does not record a provision for income taxes because the shareholders report their share of the Fund's income roles on their income tax returns.
+The Fund does not record a provision for income taxes because the shareholders report their share of the Fund's income or loss on their income tax returns.
 The financial statements reflect the Fund's transactions without adjustment, if any, required for income tax purposes.

 The Fund is required to determine whether a tax position is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
-The Fund files an income tax return in the U.S. federal jurisdiction, and may file income tax returns in various U.S. states and foreign jurisdictions.
+The Fund files an income tax return in the U.S. federal jurisdiction and may file income tax returns in various U.S. states and foreign jurisdictions.
 For all tax years 2017 to 2019, the Fund remains subject to income tax examinations by major taxing authorities.
 The tax benefit recognized is measured as the largest amount of benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement.
-De-recognition of a tax benefit previously recognized results in the Fund recognized as liability that reduces net assets.
-Based on its analysis, the Fund has determined that it has not incurred any liability for unrecognized tax benefits as of March 31, 2020 and for the years ended December 31, 2019, 2018 and 2017.
+De-recognition of a tax benefit previously recognized results in the Fund recording a tax liability that reduces net assets.
+Based on its analysis, the Fund has determined that it has not incurred any liability for unrecognized tax benefits as of June 30, 2020 and for the years ended December 31, 2019, 2018 and 2017.
 However, the Fund's conclusions regarding this policy may be subject to review and adjustment at a later date based on factors including, but not limited to, ongoing analysis of and changes to tax laws, regulations, and interpretations thereof.